 EDUCATION AND EXPERIENCE

 I’ve been teaching elementary school for around fifteen years, give or take a few.
 I taught kids with learning disabilities in Decorah, IA for two years.
 Since then I taught second, third, and fourth grade.
-This will be my third year in fifth grade.
+This will be my fourth year in fifth grade.

 In the past, I taught US politics and government and US history at both the college and community college levels, and pre-professional writing for engineers and social science majors at the University of Minnesota.
 I also worked with Native American kids at risk of high school dropout through the Bayfield (WI) schools, and as a crisis interventionist for kids with emotional and behavioral disabilities in Dubuque, IA.

 I have two masters degrees; one in American studies (U of MN, 1987), and one in Literacy Education (UNI, 2007).
 I also have two bachelors degrees; one in Education and Special Education (Clarke College, 2000), and another in Biology (Gustavus Adolphus College, 1982).
 I studied US history at the Ph.D. level at the University of MN, but didn’t finish the degree program as I fell in love with teaching, instead.

 I was extremely fortunate to have been awarded the Eleanor Johnson Reading/Language Arts Award by the International Reading Association (2009) and the Iowa Technology Teacher of the Year by the Iowa Technology and Education Consortium (2008).
 I also presented some preliminary research at the National Council of Teachers of English (NCTE) in 2014.